ositaka/soul-healing-decapcms/data/page/home.md

     title: The Healing
     items:
       - title: Present Healing
-        text: Present healing, also called in-person healing, involves the healer providing hands-on or direct healing energy to the individual in their immediate physical presence.
+        text: Present healing, also called in-person healing, involves Tiago providing hands-on or direct healing energy to the patient in their immediate physical presence.
 It's an intimate form of healing with direct interaction, often incorporating touch and energy work.
-The healer creates a calming environment, induces a trance state, and offers emotional, physical, and spiritual support.
-This approach allows for immediate feedback, strengthening the connection between the healer and the patient.
+Tiago creates a calming environment, induces a trance state, and offers emotional, physical, and spiritual support.
+This approach allows for immediate feedback, strengthening the connection between him and the patient.
           Touch and hands-on techniques are commonly used, emphasizing the importance of human connection in a direct and personal healing experience.
         image: /images/roos_two_persons_sitting_channeling_healing_golden_light_c4ba8935-207a-4d9c-80f3-0b811e399004.png
         link: individual
       - title: Distant Healing